 I just went into the same branch where I had my personal checking account and asked if I could open a business account.
 It was a simple process, and the account is free.
 Make sure yours is too!

 4. Get a Business Credit Card

 And while I’ve got a wallet-full of cards, I think it makes the most sense to start with just one.
-For instance, the SimplyCash® Plus Business Credit Card from American Express could be a good place to start.
-There’s no annual fee and they’re currently offering up to $400 cash back as a limited time sign-up offer.
+For instance, the Chase Ink Business Preferred card is a great place to start.

-Plus, this card (and other small business cards) have category-specific cash back offers of 3-5% — meaning you can earn 3-5% cash back on business-y spending categories like office supplies, shipping, or advertising.
+Plus, this card (and other small business cards) have category-specific bonus potential, like earning triple points on spending in certain categories like office supplies, shipping, or advertising.

 It’s free money for stuff you would have bought anyway!
 When I was really going to town on Google AdWords, I can tell you the rewards added up quick.